Yasmic/Yasmic.github.io/_posts/2018-12-03-welcome-to-Autosar.markdown

    ![](/images/autosar_basic/autosar_Snip1.jpg)

   Application:-
-      Application layer can have many application software components (ASWC) which are interacting to the hardware with the help of a
-      virtual function bus called as RTE.
-      In Autosar the application software components are developed irrespective of the hardware (ECU).
+      Application layer can have many application software components (ASWC) which are interacting to the hardware with the help of a virtual function bus called as RTE.In Autosar the application software components are developed irrespective of the hardware (ECU).

   Run Time Environment:-
        RTE provides an interface (virtual function bus) to interact any application to the BSW/application for intra ECU and inter ECU